jeffreykegler/old_kollos/notes/misc/strand.md

 ## The suffix grammar

-Let our original grammar be `g1`.
+Let our original grammar be `g-orig`.
-We also call `g1` the pre-strand grammar.
+We also call `g-orig` the pre-strand grammar.
-We will need to extend `g1` to a
+We will need to extend `g-orig` to a
 "suffix grammar".

 We will call the original grammar,